onthebusiness/harelang.org/content/tutorials/introduction.md

       we'll dive into control statements in depth.
 We'll begin with statements that select from one or more "branches" of execution: if and switch.

-      An "if" statement selects from one or more branches based on the truth of a boolean expression, such as `x > 5`.
+      An `if` statement selects from one or more branches based on the truth of a boolean expression, such as `x > 5`.
 If this statement is true, the corresponding branch is executed.
 Optionally, you may follow the "true" branch with the `else` keyword and another branch, which is executed should the conditional expression turn out to be false.
-Hare also supports "else if" expressions, which execute their branch if the previous branch is false and a second condition of their own is met.
+Hare also supports `else if` expressions, which execute their branch if the previous branch is false and a second condition of their own is met.

       ```hare